krgough/rpi-commission-scripts/README.md

 # Bash scripts to help commissioning of RaspberryPis

+Use 'initial-setup.sh' to copy these files to a new rPi.

+Usage: initial-setup.sh ipaddress_of_rpi

-These scripts are typically installed in the following directory:
+These scripts are installed in the following directory on the rPi:
 /home/pi/repositories/rpi-commission-scripts

 ## commissionScript.py